chef-boneyard/chef-web-docs-2016/step_knife/step_knife_recipe_list.rst

 ..
 This is an included how-to.

-To view a list of recipes :
+To view a list of recipes:

 .. code-block:: bash